Shopify Theme Constraints with Liquid

 If the theme depends on data being entered consistently, the store team needs to know.
 A fragile theme can be broken by ordinary catalogue management.

 Editor flexibility should be designed, not merely enabled.
+Liquid and theme settings can provide guardrails that a fully custom front‑end then has to recreate.

 Apps Can Change the Front‑End Output

-Shopify apps often inject scripts, markup, styles, or app blocks into a theme.
+Shopify apps often inject scripts, markup, styles or app blocks into a theme.

-This can affect:
+That can affect:

 - page weight